Bielsko-Biała: Rail transport

-Regional train services to Katowice and Zwardoń are operated by Koleje Śląskie, while Polregio trains run to Kalwaria Zebrzydowska and Kraków.
+Regional train services to Katowice and Zwardoń are operated by Silesian Railways, while Polregio trains run to Kalwaria Zebrzydowska and Kraków.
 In addition, Bielsko-Biała has connections with large Polish cities (Białystok, Bydgoszcz, Warsaw, Wrocław, Poznań, Gdańsk) by PKP Intercity express trains.
 Services on the line 190 were suspended in 2009.
 In 2023, plans were announced to restore trains on this route.

 The main railway station is Bielsko-Biała Główna, located in the northern part of the city centre.
 In total, there are twelve railway stations and stops in the city, eight of which are currently (2023) open for passenger traffic.